pingram-io/notificationapi-react-native-sdk/README.md

 - Verify permission was granted: `await NotificationAPI.requestPermission()`
 - Check that your NotificationAPI client ID is correct
 - Ensure push tokens are being synced (check `getPushToken()`)
+- **Android**:
-- **Android**: Verify Firebase project includes your app's package name
+  - Verify Firebase project includes your app's package name
+  - Ensure `FirebaseMessagingService` is created in your app's package (Step 4)
+  - Check that the service is registered in `AndroidManifest.xml`
+  - Check logs: `adb logcat | grep NotificationAPI`
 - **iOS**: Ensure APN keys are correctly configured

+### ClassNotFoundException for FirebaseMessagingService

+- Ensure the service file is in your app's package directory
+- Verify the package name in the service file matches your app's package
+- Check that the service is registered in `AndroidManifest.xml` with the correct package path
+- Clean and rebuild: `cd android && ./gradlew clean && cd .. && npx react-native run-android`

 ### Permission denied